WebTheDev/Anti-RaidBot/README.md

 ---
 ### Features:
 - With the Anti-Raid enabled, this bot will auto-kick all new members automatically upon joining of your server.
 Allowing you to keep all of your discord invite links active!
-- Upon running the command to enable Anti-Raid, the bot will auto-kick all new members who joined within the last 10 minutes (this value can be adjusted in the [config.py](https://github.com/WebTheDev/Anti-RaidBot/blob/main/config.py) file).
+- Upon running the command to enable Anti-Raid, the bot will auto-kick all new members who joined within the last 10 minutes (this value can be adjusted in the [config.py](https://github.com/WebTheDev/Anti-RaidBot/blob/main/config.py) file) (Seconds only).
 - Simple permissions system for use of the antiraid commands.
 - Auto 5 Minute slowmode for channel that the antiraid command is executed in.
 (Will be removed upon running disable antiraid command)
 - DM's Member on Auto-Kick